gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.Process/README.md

 `GetParent()` is an extension method provided by `Gapotchenko.FX.Diagnostics.Process` module for `System.Diagnostics.Process` class.

-What it does is returns the parent process.
-Or `null` when parent process is absent or no longer running.
+`GetParent()` method returns a parent process of the specified process, or `null` when the parent process is absent or is no longer running.

 ### EnumerateParents()